KRDO-FM: KRDO-FM call sign history

 The KRDO-FM call letters had previously been used on 95.1 MHz in the Colorado Springs radio market, the original sister station to KRDO (AM).
 That FM station signed on in 1969 broadcasting a beautiful music format.
-In 1994, KRDO-FM dropped easy listening music and flipped to adult contemporary music, using the moniker "Peak 95.1."
-In 1998, KRDO-FM evolved into a Hot AC format, which it maintained until Citadel Broadcasting (now Cumulus Media) took over operations of the station in the early 2000s.
-When the then Citadel owned station gave up the KRDO-FM call letters in 2006, NPG acquired that call sign for 105.5.
+In 1994, KRDO-FM dropped easy listening music and flipped to adult contemporary music, using the moniker "Peak 95.1".
+In 1998, KRDO-FM evolved into a hot AC format, which it maintained until Citadel Broadcasting (now Cumulus Media) took over operations of the station in the early 2000s.
+When the then Citadel–owned station gave up the KRDO-FM call letters in 2006 and became KATC-FM, Optima and NPG acquired the call sign for 105.5.

-The 95.1 frequency is now home to KATC-FM.